Ticket

 4. spot optimizing, as suggested above.

-So here's the question for the group: do we still want to consider #1 and #2 from the speed up tests+solution box above?
+So here's the question for the group: do we still want to consider #1 and #2 from the +solutions box above?
 I'm not clear on whether those are still consistent with our approach.

 I think my new take is that I'd rather spend the time building the new permissions system and then optimizing the tests to work with that.